columbia/xray/demo.md

 4. <b>XRay has surprisingly broad applicability:</b>
 Looking at the ad data, we realized that XRay's potential is even greater than providing transparency to end users.
 Using it, we were able to witness what we believe is a projection of the current [subprime bubble for used cars](http://dealbook.nytimes.com/2014/07/19/in-a-subprime-bubble-for-used-cars-unfit-borrowers-pay-sky-high-rates/).
 Specifically, we have seen a significant number of used car ads that strongly correlated with the <i>debt</i> or <i>loan</i> emails.
-For example, a car dealership ad correlated strongly with the *debt* keyword in our inbox;
-it enticed the targeted users to take a Toyota test drive by offering a $50 gift.
+For example,  a car dealership ad correlated strongly with the *debt* keyword in our inbox; it enticed the targeted users to take a Toyota test drive by offering a
-A few more examples are available in the table above and many more examples are in our [demo service](http://data.lec.io/).
+$50 gift.
+A few more examples are available in the table above and many more examples are in our <a href="http://data.lec.io/"><font color="blue">XRay ad service</font></a>.
 These examples made us reflect on a new use for XRay: if advertising is an integral part of the economy, our hypothesis is that revealing ad targeting might enable new, interesting ways to quantify trends within our economy.
 We leave investigation of this hypothesis for future work.

 <!--Inspired by these ads, we developed an